Adewale-Folorunsho/InstaClone/README.md

 The following **stretch** features are implemented:

-- [ ] Style the login page to look like the real InstaClone login page.
+- [ ] Style the login page to look like the real Instagram login page.
-- [ ] Style the feed to look like the real InstaClone feed.
+- [ ] Style the feed to look like the real Instagram feed.
 - [x] User can load more posts once he or she reaches the bottom of the feed using endless scrolling.
 - [ ] User should switch between different tabs using fragments and a Bottom Navigation View.
   - [ ] Feed Tab (to view all posts from all users)